polkadot-fellows/RFCs/text/0000-metadata-for-offline-signers.md

 ### Metadata modularization

 1. Types registry is stripped from `docs` fields.
-2. Types records are separated into chunks, with enum variants being individual chunks differing by variant index; each chunk consisting of `id` (same as in full metadata registry) and SCALE-encoded 'Type' description (reduced to 1-variant enum for enum variants)
+2. Types records are separated into chunks, with enum variants being individual chunks differing by variant index; each chunk consisting of `id` (same as in full metadata registry) and SCALE-encoded 'Type' description (reduced to 1-variant enum for enum variants).
+3. Chunks are sorted by `id` in accending order; chunks with same `id` are sorted by enum vainant index in accending order.

+### Merging protocol

+`blake3` transformation of concatenated child nodes (`blake3(left + right)`) as merge procedure;

 ### Complete Binary Merkle Tree construction protocol

-`blake3` transformation of concatenated child nodes (`blake3(left + right)`) as merge procedure;

 1. Leaves are numbered in ascending order.
+Leaf index is associated with corresponding chunk.
 2. Merge is performed using the leaf with highest index as right and node with second to highest index as left children; result is pushed to the end of nodes queue and leaves are discarded.
 3. Step (2) is repeated until no leaves or just one leaf remains; in latter case, the last leaf is pushed to the front of the nodes queue.
 4. Right node and then left node is popped from the front of the nodes queue and merged; the result is sent to the end of the queue.